 Alcohol and cancer

 Alcohol is a known risk factor for cancer.
-Heavy alcohol use can also cause short- and long-term health problems such as cirrhosis of the liver, alcohol dependence, strokes, suicide, injury and car accidents.
+High risk drinking can also cause short- and long-term health problems such as cirrhosis of the liver, alcohol dependence, strokes, suicide, injury and car accidents.

 There is no evidence from studies in human populations that any alcohol use provides protection against cancer.
 Alcohol is a significant risk factor for some cancers, particularly those of the mouth, pharynx, larynx, oesophagus, breast, bowel and liver.

 Based on this evidence, Cancer Council recommends people limit drinking alcohol.
 For people who do drink alcohol, the National Health and Medical Research Council recommends no more than four standard drinks on any one day and no more than 10 standard drinks per week.